darul75/personal-blog/posts/2015/2015-07-16_play-with-webpack-hot-replacement.md

 ## What is a webpack loader

-As describe in [documentation](http://webpack.github.io/docs/using-loaders.html), loader are transformations that can be applied on a resource file.
+As described in [documentation](http://webpack.github.io/docs/using-loaders.html), loader are transformations that can be applied on a resource file.
 A specific loader is executed during webpack compilation process if current compiled file extension (ex: .jpeg, .js, ...) matches loader's configuration.

 By instance, imagine an image file and a loader generating thumbnails from it in different sizes.